un0btanium/FactorioScript/README.md

 iron-ore = 142 % 100
 ```

-Of course you can do math with variables/signals as well:
+Of course, you can do math with variables/signals as well:

 ```FactorioScript
 iron-ore = copper-ore + 42